Amanda Good, MSW, LICSW, EMDR-C

-Amanda works with adolescents who are struggling with anxiety, ADHD, and mood disorders.
+Amanda works with adolescents and adults who are struggling with anxiety, ADHD, and mood disorders.
 She specializes in treating anxiety disorders, including separation anxiety, social anxiety, panic disorder, and phobias.
 Amanda also offers EMDR to teen and adult clients overcoming trauma-related issues, or in treating certain anxiety symptoms.

 She writes and presents about her professional work, and has published articles and presented on subjects including teen-friendly mindfulness-based techniques, tools for recognizing and treating adolescent depression and anxiety, and positive friendship skills for middle-school students.